PaulvonRedmont/Redmont-Client-2.0/README.md

 6) pip install `pytesseract, pure-python-adb, pyspellchecker`
 7) Enable ADB on Bluestacks under Settings < Advanced and restart Bluestacks
 8) Run the script/executable (which I will include a download link to once I write up the logic, ML component and GUI)

+# NOTE

+This script is woefully incomplete, and I probably won't finish it until sometime in late August of 2024.

+Basically, don't try to actually use any of the files in here yet.